 - Building a board from scratch: We’ll go back to the parts I recommend in the Hardware stage and start building our very own dev board.
 (This part is subject to change as I figure out the best approach!)

-Next we’ll look around at some hardware.
-If you’d like to follow along, you can grab my RSS feed from the sidebar.
+In the next article we’ll look around at some hardware.
+If you’d like to follow along, you can subscribe.

 In the meantime, if you’d like to Linux-enable your project, product, or program, leave a comment or drop me a line—I’d love to hear from you and I’m always happy to hear about cool stuff.